CodeTease/cliedit/README.md

 `cliedit` is designed to be imported into your own CLI application to provide a full-featured, TTY-based text editing experience.
 It's perfect for applications that need to ask the user for multi-line input, edit configuration files, or write commit messages.

-It includes line wrapping, visual navigation, undo/redo, text selection, and clipboard support.
+It includes line wrapping, visual navigation, smart auto-indentation, undo/redo, text selection, Find/Replace, and cross-platform clipboard support.

 ## Features